Substance Abuse Counseling For Addiction Recovery

 Therapy and additional support options

-Online therapy is a viable option if an individual doesn’t want to meet in person.
-Individuals can connect with a licensed professional from their home without a commute, often at a more affordable price than in-person treatment.
+Online therapy can be a viable option if an individual doesn’t want to meet in person.
+After assessing readiness, individuals can connect with a licensed professional from their home without a commute, often at a more affordable price than in-person treatment.

-Many halfway houses and correctional facilities are willing to accept proof of substance use disorder counseling with an online provider who has a Master’s degree or Bachelor’s degree in their field.
+Many halfway houses and correctional facilities may beare willing to accept proof of substance use disorder counseling with an online provider who has a Master’s degree or Bachelor’s degree in their field.

 Takeaway

 To find a therapist, you can get in contact with your doctor or insurance company, search the web for someone in your area, or sign up for a platform that offers remote therapy.
-Make sure to find someone that is licensed, with relevant supervised clinical experience in their field.
-Beyond education, it is important to find someone with good listening skills and the ability to offer you a variety of treatment options.
+Make sure to find someone who is licensed, with relevant supervised clinical experience in their field.
+Beyond education, it can be important to find someone with good listening skills and the ability to offer you a variety of treatment options.

 Whether you have a loved one with a SUD or want to talk about something else that’s on your mind, seeing a mental health professional can support you in finding clarity and confidence as you move forward.